jhu-lcsr/lcsr_controllers/src/joint_traj_generator_rml/README.md

   * **header.stamp < NOW:** Preempt the current trajectory.
   * **header.stamp > NOW:** Continue the current trajectory.

+For each point, if the `time_from_start` is zero, then the controller will consider it's completion time "flexible."
+This means that it will execute it subject to the velocity, acceleration, and jerk limits given to the controller.
+This is useful if your high-level trajectories should be executed as quickly as possible subject to these limits.

 ### JointTrajectoryAction (ROS only)

 ***TBD***